galaxyproject/training-material/topics/assembly/tutorials/assembly-with-preprocessing/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Unicycler assembly after preprocessing to remove reads from a contaminating genome"
+title: "Unicycler assembly of SARS-CoV-2 genome with preprocessing to remove human genome reads"
 zenodo_link: "https://doi.org/10.5281/zenodo.3732358"
 questions:
-  - How can I assemble a genome of interest against a background of contaminating reads from another genome?
+  - How can a genome of interest be assembled against a background of contaminating reads from other genomes?
+  - How can sequencing data from public sources be turned into assembly-ready polished datasets?
 objectives:
   - Obtain viral (SARS-CoV-2) sequencing data with contaminating human reads from public sources
+  - Organize the data into collections and check its quality
   - Detect and remove human reads
-  - Regenerate fastq data of remaining reads for downstream analysis
+  - Assemble retained reads and explore the results
-time_estimation: "4h"
+time_estimation: "4h"  # plus additional time for (optional) NCBI SRA downloads
 level: Intermediate
 key_points:
   - Certain types of NGS samples can be heavily contaminated with sequences from other genomes